Walking and Hiking in Gougane Barra and beyond

 The Sheeps Head Way

-The Sheeps head peninsula juts into the Atlantic, like a thin finger pointing towards America sitting between Dunmanus and Bantry Bay.
-It is one of the most beautiful, quiet and unspoilt walking areas in the South West of Ireland within 30 minutes from here.
+The Sheeps Head peninsula juts into the Atlantic, like a thin finger pointing towards America sitting between Dunmanus and Bantry Bay.
+It is one of the most beautiful, quiet, unspoilt and award-winning walking areas in the South West of Ireland within 30 minutes from here.
 Both areas have extensive marked walking routes, big scenery, with guide books available.

 The Horse Shoe in Gougane Barra